nand0l/eleventy-softskill-blog/content/blog/Create_lamda_layer.md

 image-prompt: An image of an EC2 instance dashboard with a highlighted section for Lambda layer creation and package management
 image: aws-lambda-001.jpeg
 imageAlt: EC2 instance dashboard with Lambda layer management
-description: Step-by-step guide to creating a Lambda layer on an EC2 instance, including setting up a virtual environment and using AWS CLI for deployment.
+description: Step-by-step guide to create a Lambda layer on an EC2 instance, including setting up a virtual environment and using AWS CLI for deployment.
 introduction: This article walks through the process of setting up a virtual environment on an EC2 instance, creating a Lambda layer with dependencies, and deploying it using AWS CLI.
 tags:
   - AWS